zeripath/java-gitea-api/docs/IssueApi.md

 String q = "q_example"; // String | search string
 String type = "type_example"; // String | filter by type (issues / pulls) if set
 String milestones = "milestones_example"; // String | comma separated list of milestone names or ids.
 It uses names and fall back to ids.
 Fetch only issues that have any of this milestones.
 Non existent milestones are discarded
-OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Only show notifications updated after the given time.
+OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Only show items updated after the given time.
 This is a timestamp in RFC 3339 format
-OffsetDateTime before = OffsetDateTime.now(); // OffsetDateTime | Only show notifications updated before the given time.
+OffsetDateTime before = OffsetDateTime.now(); // OffsetDateTime | Only show items updated before the given time.
 This is a timestamp in RFC 3339 format
-String createdBy = "createdBy_example"; // String | filter (issues / pulls) created to
-String assignedBy = "assignedBy_example"; // String | filter (issues / pulls) assigned to
-String mentionedBy = "mentionedBy_example"; // String | filter (issues / pulls) mentioning to
-Integer page = 56; // Integer | page number of results to return (1-based)
-Integer limit = 56; // Integer | page size of results
+String createdBy = "createdBy_example"; // String | Only show items which were created by the the given user String assignedBy = "assignedBy_example"; // String | Only show items for which the given user is assigned String mentionedBy = "mentionedBy_example"; // String | Only show items in which the given user was mentioned Integer page = 56; // Integer | page number of results to return (1-based) Integer limit = 56; // Integer | page size of results try {
-try {